Hotel Jerome: Building

-Inside many original finishes remain.
+Inside, many original finishes remain.
 The lobby has been restored to its original appearance.
-From the lobby hallways lead to the Garden Terrace restaurant in a western annex, with an adjacent outdoor terrace south of the swimming pool.
-The first floor is also home to several meeting spaces, including the 3450 sqft Grand Ballroom in the northeast corner of the rear block, the only above ground ballroom in Aspen, with 16 ft ceilings.
+From the lobby, hallways lead to the Garden Terrace restaurant in a western annex, with an adjacent outdoor terrace south of the swimming pool.
+The first floor is also home to several meeting spaces, including the 3450 sqft Grand Ballroom in the northeast corner of the rear block, the only above-ground ballroom in Aspen, with 16 ft ceilings.

-On the upper floors there are 94 guest rooms.
+On the upper floors, there are 94 guest rooms.
 They range from 500 to 750 sqft in size, from single rooms to suites.
-Standard amenities include marble vanities in the bathrooms, high-speed Internet access, a DVD player, fully stocked mini-bar and beds with 300-thread count linens.
+Standard amenities include marble vanities in the bathrooms, high-speed Internet access, a DVD player, a fully stocked mini-bar, and beds with 300-thread-count linens.
 Their configuration has changed considerably from their original layout.

 History

 The Jerome's history parallels Aspen's.
 It was opened with grand ambitions in the city's early boom years and survived as Aspen's only hotel during the city's long "quiet years" in the early 20th century, under the ownership of the Elisha family.
 With the development of skiing after World War II, it began to see a new potential realized only with major renovations at the end of the 20th century that made it the upscale hotel it is today.